codnect/logy/README.md

 # Logy

-The Logy package provides a fast and simple logger.
+The Logy package provides a fast, configurable and simple logger.

 ## Installation